reddypidugu/aws/README.md

 ## Project Content
 This project contains the three modules
-* **cluster-autoscaler**: Contains yaml file of cluster-autoscaler
+* **cluster-autoscaler**: Contains yaml file of cluster-autoscaler to scale out ans scale down the EKS cluster nodes.
 * **metrics-server**: Contains metrics server yaml files to deploy the metrics server.
-This server is needed to collect the metrics from pods in kubernetes cluster.
+This server is needed to collect the metrics from pods.
-* **tf-eks-demo**: Contains terraform scripts to deploy infrastructure in declarative fotmat.
+* **tf-eks-demo**: Contains terraform scripts to deploy infrastructure in declarative format.
+* **HPA(Horizontal Pod Autoscaler)**: - To scale out and scale down the pods on nodes.

 We create the following infrastructure on AWS with the instructions given below.
 - EC2 Instances